Famous people from North East England of the past and present

 England Football Legend

-Chester-le-Street born footballer with Manchester United and Middlesbrough.
-England international who captained his country 65 times.
+Chester-le-Street-born footballer with Manchester United and Middlesbrough.
+An England international who captained his country 65 times.
 Later a football manager with Middlesbrough.

 Bryan ‘Pop’ Robson

 Sunderland-born footballer.
 Scored 82 goals for Newcastle United in 206 appearances and 60 goals for Sunderland in 154 appearances.

 South Shields-born actress and star of the theatrical stage and cinema.
 Her father was a ship engineer from Wallsend but the family moved to London when Flora was a child.
 Educated at RADA, Robson appeared in countless movies and theatre productions.

 Born in North Shields, Rodd is best-known for presenting the BBC children’s film quiz show Screen Test during the 1970s and for Tomorrow’s World a programme that featured the inventions and innovations that were set to change the future world.
 Rodd is now a media production consultant.